MHindermann/mas/text/draft.md

 The main take home from this project is that the out of the box Annif API is suitable to index an institutional repository such as Edoc.

-performs reasonably well be used to index an institutional

 !! improve data collection of keywords

 !!
 Answer some questions asked in the proposal.
 Briefly summarize results.
 Recommend using Out of the box annif for production. sketch implementation strategy.